← Back to QuantegyAI

 Activation Functions

-Sigmoid, tanh, ReLU — and why a network without them is just a line in disguise.
-Activity: plot each activation and stack two layers to see non-linearity unlock a curved boundary.
-AI anchor: ReLU and the deep-learning boom.
+Sigmoid, tanh, ReLU — and why a network without them is equivalent to a single linear model.
+Activity: plot each activation and stack two layers to see non-linearity produce a curved boundary.
+AI anchor: ReLU and the resurgence of deep learning.

 Putting neurons together